nicholas-maltbie/OpenKCC/Documentation/manual/usage.md

 - **Motion Settings** - Settings for controlling player movement.
   Many of these settings are based on the character movement design, See [KCC Movement Design](kcc-design/kcc-movement.md) for more details.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.walkingSpeed
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.walkingSpeed
         \- Speed at which the player walks, in units per second.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.sprintSpeed
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.sprintSpeed
         \- Speed of player when sprinting, in units per second.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.maxBounces
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.maxBounces
         \- Maximum bounces for computing player movement.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.pushDecay
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.pushDecay
         \- Preserved momentum percentage when pushing an object.
 A value of 0 would indicate a complete stop while a value of 1 would be fully bouncing off an object when the player collides with it.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.anglePower
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.anglePower
         \- Angle decay rate when sliding off surfaces.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.maxPushSpeed
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.maxPushSpeed
         \- Maximum distance a player can be pushed when overlapping other objects in units per second.
 Useful for resolving collisions.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.verticalSnapDown
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.verticalSnapDown
         \- Distance at which the player can "snap down" when walking.
 - **Stair and Step** - Setting related to player stairs and steps.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.stepUpDepth
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.stepUpDepth
         \- Minimum depth required when stepping up stairs.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine. verticalSnapUp
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.verticalSnapUp
         \- Max distance the player can snap up stairs.
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.snapBufferTime
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.snapBufferTime
         \- Time in which the player can snap up or down steps even after starting to fall
 - **Moving Ground** - Settings relevant to attaching to moving ground
-    - @nickmaltbie.OpenKCC.Character.KCCStateMachine.maxDefaultLaunchVelocity
+    - @nickmaltbie.OpenKCC.Character.Config.HumanoidKCCConfig.maxDefaultLaunchVelocity
         \- Max velocity at which the player can be launched when gaining momentum from a floor object without an IMovingGround attached to it.